 Bladder Issues

-Bladder dysfunction/issues refers to problems with storing or emptying urine.
-It can affect both men and women and may have a significant impact on daily life.
-Physiotherapy can help manage many types of bladder problems using non-surgical methods.
+Bladder dysfunction refers to difficulties with storing or emptying urine.
+It can affect anyone and may significantly impact daily life.
+Physiotherapy offers non‑surgical ways to help manage many bladder problems.
 Common types of bladder issues include:

 Stress Urinary Incontinence